Advancing Affordable Housing

 Affordable and Mixed-Income Housing on City-Owned Properties

 “Develop Affordable and Mixed-Income Housing on City-Owned Properties” is Policy Initiative 7 of the Housing Affordability Strategy for Tucson.
 HCD focuses on housing for low-income households.
 However, there are also several advantages to mixed-income housing.
 Market rate units help offset the cost of the affordable housing units and increase social diversity.
-The City’s development arm will utilize city-owned sites to build affordable and mixed-income housing projects.
+El Pueblo Housing Development, the City’s nonprofit housing development arm, has multiple affordable and mixed-income projects underway on City-owned sites.